Tugzrida/tfnsw-gtfs-quirks/sydneytrains/README.md

 # sydneytrains

 An acronym I'll be using quite a lot here is ATRICS (Advanced Train Running Information Control System).
 ATRICS is a computerised signalling interface being rolled out by Sydney Trains.
-The boundaries of ATRICS territory are (as of July 2024):
+The boundaries of ATRICS territory are (as of September 2024):
 - North: Vales Point (excl)
 - West: Newnes Junction (incl)
 - South: Macarthur (incl)
-- South Coast: Waterfall (incl)
+- South Coast: Kiama (incl)

+> [!NOTE]
+> Technically, the `SouthCoast` region (Helensburgh to Port Kembla and Unanderra) is still currently controlled via push-button panel at Wollongong, not ATRICS, however on 2 November 2024 it seems that GTFS-R position reporting for `SouthCoast` was moved to the ATRICS pipeline in preparation for further rollout of ATRICS control in the area.
+For this reason I'm now considering `SouthCoast` to be an ATRICS region for the purposes of this documentation.

-Beyond this area, the Sydney-Trains-controlled network extends to Newcastle Interchange/Woodville Junction(North), Lithgow(West), and Bomaderry/Port Kembla (South Coast).
+In total, the Sydney-Trains-controlled network extends to Newcastle Interchange/Woodville Junction(North), Lithgow(West), and Bomaderry/Port Kembla (South Coast).
 Outside ATRICS territory, other systems such as push button panels, lever frames, and older computerised signalling interfaces are used.

 ## Coverage
 ### GTFS timetable